Nicobruno92/Psy_ResearchAttitudes/README.md

 # Theoretical Orientation and Research Attitudes in Psychotherapy

-The aim of this project is to study the relationship between theoretical orientations in psychotherapy (e.g., psychoanalysis, cognitive-behavioral therapy) and the use of scientific evidence and research attitudes by psychotherapists.
+In this project, we studied the relationship between theoretical orientations in psychotherapy (e.g., psychoanalysis, cognitive-behavioral therapy, etc.) and the use of scientific evidence and research attitudes by psychotherapists.

-The project seeks to determine whether certain orientations (such as psychoanalysis) rely less on scientific evidence compared to others (such as cognitive behavioral therapy).
-This hypothesis is tested using MANOVA, corrected with Tukey post-hoc analyses, to assess differences across theoretical orientations.
+Our objective was to determine whether certain orientations (such as psychoanalysis) rely less or more on scientific evidence compared to others (such as cognitive behavioral therapy).
+This hypothesis was tested using MANCOVA (corrected with Tukey post-hoc analyses), PCA, cluster, and multinomial logistic regression analysis, to assess differences across theoretical orientations.

 ## Main Findings

-- As expected, cognitive-behavioral therapies (TCC) demonstrate a stronger reliance on empirical, evidence-based practices compared to eclectic and psychoanalytic orientations.

 Psychoanalytic practitioners differ significantly from TCC and eclectic practitioners in several areas: